 Wild Garlic Pest or Disease Problems

-This hardy perennial does not typically experience severe disease or insect problems.
+This hardy perennial does not typically experience severe disease or pests.

-Like most members of the onion family, Society Garlic is deer and rabbit resistant.
+Like most onion family members, Society Garlic is deer and rabbit resistant.

 Are Sweet Garlic Flowers Invasive?